SarthakNarayan/Portfolio-blog-website/content/posts/blogs/saa-exam.md

 hide: false
 ---

-If you are a recruiter reading this blog,
+If you are a recruiter reading this blog

 - [Link to the badge](https://www.credly.com/badges/2d489186-d9ab-4ce7-a047-608d18f34f46/public_url)
 - [Link to the certificate](https://drive.google.com/file/d/17itgKdemTspJWG4TjP8s2vMdmCEwCn0C/view?usp=sharing)